kubernetes/community/contributors/devel/pull-requests.md

 Release notes are required for any PR with user-visible changes, such as bug-fixes, feature additions, and output format changes.

-If you don't add release notes in the PR template the `do-not-merge/release-note-label-needed` label is added to your PR automatically when you create it.
+If you don't add release notes in the PR template, the `do-not-merge/release-note-label-needed` label is added to your PR automatically after you create it.
 There are a few ways to update it.

 **Descriptions**